 - May 2017 - ongoing: Program Manager, Disease Elimination, Burnet Institute

-- June 2014 – ongoing: Research & QA Program Manager, Myanmar, Centre for International Health, Burnet Institute
+- June 2014 – May 2017: Research & QA Program Manager, Myanmar, Centre for International Health, Burnet Institute

 - Nov 2010-June 2014: International Programs Manager, School of Public Health and Preventive Medicine, Monash University